 Ensure a Secure Delivery Area

 Restricting access to the delivery area is an effective way to protect your packages from theft.
 This can be done by using a security gate or door, and monitoring who enters and leaves the area with a home security system.
+Package delivery issues like ‘Amazon package stolen’ is on the rise due to increased unattended deliveries.
 Most thieves are less likely to steal packages from a home with a visible security system because they know they are being watched.

 You can also use a security system that includes motion detectors so that if someone attempts to steal your package, the alarm will go off and notify the police association.
 Finally, you can have your packages delivered to a designated, secure dropbox on your property.